A caesarean section may be planned (elective caesarean section) or unplanned (including emergency or crash caesarean sections).

 The risk that worries doctors is of thinning, splitting or full-on rupture of the previous scar.

-- Thinning and splitting (dehiscence) occurs in around 1 in 200 women having a VBAC.
+- Thinning and splitting (dehiscence) occur in around 1 in 200 women having a VBAC.

 - Uterine rupture is rare, occurring in about 1 in 1,200 women, and can occur whether or not they are having a VBAC.
 It is particularly seen in women with a (rare) condition called vascular Ehlers-Danlos syndrome.